AI Use Cases/Construction

 When a new estimator joins, their ramp-up to understand AIA billing formats, change order workflows, and historical bid data takes 3-4 weeks of manual knowledge transfer.
 New field workers frequently miss critical safety modules because completion tracking lives in three different systems with no unified visibility.

-The downstream cost: crew productivity drops 15-20% in the first month, safety incident rates spike among newly onboarded workers, and project margins compress when new team members miss deadline-critical processes like RFI response protocols or submittal routing.
+The downstream cost: crews carry the drag of every half-onboarded worker through their first month, safety incident risk concentrates among the newly onboarded, and project margins compress when new team members miss deadline-critical processes like RFI response protocols or submittal routing.
 Generic HR platforms like Workday and BambooHR treat construction as a checkbox industry - they don't enforce OSHA compliance sequencing, don't integrate with Procore's project hierarchy, and can't automate the job-site-specific credential and equipment assignments that determine whether a worker can actually start work on day one.

 The AI Solution